 |AMD Radeon 6700 XT||Yes, the Radeon 6700 meets the recommended system requirements for Halo Infinite and will give you the horsepower to play at 100+ FPS on 1440p resolution with ultra-graphics settings.
 Even at 4K with ultra-graphics settings you are still getting 50-60 FPS.|

 |AMD Radeon 6900 XT||Yes, the Radeon 6900 XT is the most powerful Radeon graphics card on the market today.
 It will play Halo Infinite and deliver 100-120 FPS on 1080p with ultra-settings, 100+ FPS on 1440p with ultra-settings, and 50+ FPS on 4K with ultra-settings.|

 Conclusion – Will My Graphics Card Handle Halo Infinite?

-Halo Infinite takes a lot of VRAM – at least 4GB on the low end.
-It was interesting to see that even high end graphics cards like the AMD Radeon 6900 XT only delivers 50+ FPS on 4K resolution.
-Serious gamers will need to move to NVIDIA 3090 Ti to play Halo Infinite on 4K resolution in order to enjoy 100+ FPS on ultra-graphics settings.
-Compared to other games like Fortnite, you are spending a lot more resources on Halo Infinite.
-Even the high end graphics cards don’t seem to be completely ready to deliver high FPS (144+) using ultra-settings and higher resolutions like 1440p and 4K.
-That being said, it’s still a great game and there are a lot of graphics cards out there that make this game playable and enjoyable.
+Halo Infinite uses 4GB of VRAM on the low end.
+It was interesting to see that even high-end graphics cards only deliver 50+ FPS on 4K resolution.
+This was the case with the like the AMD Radeon 6900 XT.
+Halo Infinite in comparison to other games like Fortnite require a lot more resources.
+Even the high-end graphics cards don’t seem to be completely ready to deliver high FPS (144+).
+That’s if they are using ultra-settings and higher resolutions like 1440p and 4K.